 From what I’ve heard, being vegan is a concept that isn’t meaningfully present in the collective consciousness of the Filipinos.
 It is still difficult to be vegan and vegetarian in the Philippines, let alone travel as one.
 It’s a shame as it is a place which has been on my wishlist for a long time.
 But as a savvy traveler in Southeast Asia, I don’t intend to erase this country from my wishlist.
 In this post, I’ll present my investigation on traveling the Philippines for vegans.

 In Manila, the Capital and the gateway for most tourist to the rest of the country, the situation isn’t that bad, and with proper research, you will find quite a few vegan/friendly restaurants.
 Your challenge will start the moment you’ll set your foot out of the city.
-That’s why I will try to give you a general guide on how to get by in places other than Manila.
+That’s why I will try to give you a general guide on how to get by in places other than Manila, including a few day trips.

 Know the lingo